afedynitch/x4i3/README.md

 ### Copyright and license

-This code is distributed under the [GNU General Public License (GPLv2) (see LICENSE)](LICENSE.txt)., without any warranty or guaranty for proper operations.
+This code is distributed under the [GNU General Public License (GPLv2) (see LICENSE)](LICENSE.txt) without any warranty or guaranty.
 The full disclaimer and license information is located in the [LICENSE](LICENCE.txt).
-Very unfortunately, the original code is GPLv2 and hence infects in a nontransparent way all derived works such as this.
+Very unfortunately, the original code is GPLv2 infecting in a nontransparent way all derived works such as this.
 Be warned!